Cara Benson (New York, USA): from perhaps the festivities are what they seem

 on the coast a while, then passed; they left no trace.

-V. Sanctity
+V. SANCTITY

 You put out to sea and nine times in ten